antistereov/server-config/README.md

 This configuration also enabled two factor authentication.
 Restart the container and you should now be able to access `homeassistant` via your newly created domain.

+To make the health check work properly, you also need to configure the domain you want to access `homeassistant` from in the `.env` file.

 ## Backup